FLSA Frequently Asked Questions

 What does it mean to be exempt or non-exempt?

 Exempt employees are excluded from the requirement of overtime payment.
 Non-exempt employees are entitled to overtime pay.
-Under the FLSA, they are entitled to overtime pay of one and one-half their regular rate of pay for each hour they actually work over 37.5 hours per week.
+The FLSA generally requires employers to pay all covered non-exempt employees the statutory minimum wage and overtime pay of at least one and one-half times their regular rates of pay for hours worked in excess of 40 hours in a workweek.

 For an employee to be currently classified as exempt, s/he must meet all of the following tests: